tito-arch/BABC-2/content/post/how-to-use-whatsapp-web-with-extensions-for-a-better-experience.md

 As you can see, Cooby is a powerful app that we can bet will be here for a long time.
 Feel free to explore more about them at [Cobby.co](https://www.cooby.co/).

-Am going to go ahead and wrap things there.
-Thanks for reading and I’ll see you in the next one.
 ## 2. [**WA Web Plus for WhatsApp**](https://chrome.google.com/webstore/detail/wa-web-plus-for-whatsapp/ekcgkejcjdcmonfpmnljobemcbpnkamh)**.**

 Web Plus tops the list, it’s lightweight, easy to use, and simply works.
 To install visit [Web Plus on the Chrome web store](https://chrome.google.com/webstore/detail/wa-web-plus-for-whatsapp/ekcgkejcjdcmonfpmnljobemcbpnkamh) and click install, afterwards, you'll need to configure what additional settings you need added to boost your productivity and general feeling when interacting with Whatsapp web.